01builders/binary.builders/content/services/venture.md

 #   - title: "Strategy"
 #     icon: "🎯"
 #     description: "Develop and execute winning strategies with guidance from our experienced team of blockchain entrepreneurs."
 cta_description: "Ready to take your blockchain project to the next level?
-Partner with Binary Ventures and access the resources you need to succeed."
+Partner with Binary Venture and access the resources you need to succeed."
 primary_cta:
   url: "#CALNEDLY"
   text: "Partner With Us"